hufihaf/Markdown-Mindmaps/CloudDataEngineering.md

     - one function for each API seems to be the SOP.
 Pipe the data to the appropriate "file" in the ADLS.
 - you would also use Azure functions to process the data -> they do not have an AWS Glue equivalent. perhaps each API function could pipe the data into this one processor function to reduce complexity.
 - I should research **Azure Data Factory** (might be another way to process our data)

+## Necessary Step Before Any Storage: ETL
+- for our project, we need to parse tables out of pdf's

+- a few python libraries exist that can help, namely:
+    - **camelot / tabula / pdfplumber** have similar capabilities.
+Which should we use?
+    - **PyMuPDF** has more granular control, in case the previous do not work (not automatic).